 As there has been no public market for our Class A common shares to date, the estimated fair value of our common shares has been determined by our board of directors as of the date of each option grant, with input from management, considering third-party valuations of our Class A common shares as well as our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent third-party valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Our common shares and preferred shares as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
-Under this method, the common shares have value only if the funds available for distribution to shareholders exceeded the value of the preferred shares is then applied to arrive at an indication of value for the common shares.
+Our common share valuations were prepared using the option-pricing method, or OPM, which used a market approach to estimate our enterprise value.
+The OPM treats common shares and preferred shares as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
+Under this method, the common shares have value only if the funds available for distribution to shareholders exceeded the value of the preferred share liquidation preferences at the time of the liquidity event, such as a strategic sale or a merger.
+A discount for lack of marketability of the common shares is then applied to arrive at an indication of value for the common shares.
 These third-party valuations were performed at various dates, which resulted in valuations of our common shares of \$1.59 per share as of October 15, 2015, \$1.86 per share as of September 16, 2016, \$3.80 per share as of March 8, 2017 and June 29, 2017, \$4.46 per share as of September 4, 2017, \$4.68 as of December 14, 2017 and \$10.36 as of March 1, 2018.